nearform/polaris/README.md

 ##### Storybook Web (Browser)

-On Web, it runs standard Stroybook Explorer Interface with npm command:
+On Web, it runs the standard Storybook Explorer Interface with npm command:

 ```bash
 $ npm run storybook:web